 April 2017 Veterans Disability Benefits Statistics: Claims Inventory Status

-Any pension and compensation claims awaiting a determination decision from the VA are reported on each month by the Veterans Benefits Administration.
-On April 1, 2017, 375,646 applications fell under the claims inventory category.
-The total claims inventory numbers in the April 2017 veterans disability benefits statistics report fell significantly compared with those we saw in March, which is a good sign the VA is hard at work reviewing current disability applications.
+Any pension and compensation claims still awaiting the VA’s determination decision are reported on each month by the Veterans Benefits Administration.
+On April 1, 2017, 375,646 applications fell under the claims inventory.
+The total claims inventory numbers in this month’s report fell significantly compared with those we saw in March.
+This is a good sign the VA is hard at work reviewing current disability applications.